 The major difference between the two is the older one from the book is savory.
 It uses a single green pepper ring for each individual mold and suggests filling the center with blanched almonds.
 Instead of whipped cream to garnish, use mayonnaise.

 I will definitely be returning to The Greater Jell-O Recipe Book in the future because it is an absolute goldmine.

 If you like grapefruit you will probably like this jello.
 Husband and I liked it, but one of my brothers claimed it made him want to sneeze and the other one was pretty neutral.
 My 6 year-old didn’t even try it, which is probably for the best because I don’t think he’d like the tart citrus flavor anyway.

 Grapefruit isn’t as popular as it once was and it is probably an acquired taste.
-I find it very refreshing.
+I find it very refreshing, but in moderately small doses.
 This isn’t my favorite recipe but I genuinely enjoyed eating grapefruit/pineapple suspended in a not-overly-sweet lime gelatin.